 The Civil Right recognizes monarchy, in its broadest sense, as the best option for organizing a society.
 It is only one facet of what makes up the Civil Right, but it can be a real “sticking point” that some people just can’t get past.
-The problem is that, without a path to get from where we are now to a monarchy, that portion of the Civil Right is really little more than a nice fairy tale.
+The problem is that, without a path to get from where we are now to some form of monarchy, that portion of the Civil Right is really little more than a nice fairy tale.
 This page attempts to provide an answer to that.
 In order to do so, we tread some very unstable ground, so please keep in mind a few points:

 ꔷ This is pure conjecture